AdobeDocs/workfront.sv-SE/help/quicksilver/product-announcements/product-releases/22.3-release-activity/22-3-release-overview.md

 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">New features are coming to Workfront Scenario Planner release with the 21.4 release.
 For information about these new features now available in Preview, see <a href="../../../product-announcements/product-releases/scenario-planner-release-activity/sp-release-activity.md" class="MCXref xref" xrefformat="{para}">Adobe Workfront Scenario Planner release activity</a>.</p>
 -->

-## Förbättringar av Workfront-korrektur
+## Workfront Proof-förbättringar

-Det finns för närvarande inga Workfront Proof-uppdateringar.
+Det finns inga Workfront Proof-uppdateringar just nu.
 Det här området uppdateras när det finns uppdateringar.

 <!--
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">New features in Workfront Proof are now available.
 For more information, see <a href="../../../product-announcements/product-releases/workfront-proof-release-activity/wp-release-22-1.md" class="MCXref xref" xrefformat="{para}">Workfront Proof release activity:&nbsp;Week of November 29, 2021</a>.</p>